knightlesssword/booky/README.md

-# 📚 My Book Library
+# 📚 Booky - A personal book review and management system in your browser

 A modern, responsive web application for tracking your book collection, reading progress, and reviews.
 Built with vanilla JavaScript, featuring IndexedDB for persistent storage, JSON export/import functionality, and beautiful toast notifications.